 That subject is worth a few words.
 I was around many professional industry people in the 1970s, including some that had worked for Peckinpah.
 All had at least one Peckinpah story that’s unprintable.
 Peckinpah was intensely decent and loyal to his actors, which I think accounts for some of the glowing memories we hear in interviews.
 We’re often told that some fine directors of the past — von Stroheim, von Sternberg, Fritz Lang — made enemies of the studio brass, alienated actors and were despised by their crews.
 Yet we still admire and appreciate the great movies they made.

 Sam Peckinpah’s case is a little different.
-If the timing had been a bit different and Dundee had come a few years later, Peckinpah could have played the ‘auteur’ card and gotten his way.
+If Dundee had come a few years later, Peckinpah could have played the ‘auteur’ card and gotten his way.
 But in 1965 a director with no box office hits did not have that power.
-He believed that, even with all the rancor and hatred that was generated on Dundee, that the studio heads would see his rough cut, declare it a brilliant piece of work and send him back for reshoots.
-James Coburn is on record saying that Peckinpah was in almost complete denial in regard to his status with his employers.
+Even with all the rancor and hatred he generated, Peckinpah believed that the studio heads would see his rough cut, declare Dundee a brilliant piece of work and send him back for reshoots.
+James Coburn is on record saying that Peckinpah was in denial in regard to his status with his employers.
 As soon as Charlton Heston completed his scenes for Major Dundee and departed the Mexico location, taking his protective influence with him, Columbia and Bresler gave Sam Peckinpah the bum’s rush.

-The 4K scan appears to be identical to that used by the German and Australian discs, so don’t expect new scenes or a different look.
+The 4K scan appears to be identical to that used for the German and Australian discs, so don’t expect new scenes or a different look.
 The extended ‘recapturing Tyreen’ scene up front still looks pretty dark unless viewed in a darkened room.
-I don’t see any ‘soft’ scenes, just the usual rough look in some sequences, which perhaps involve an optical or two.
-Like the other two releases, the audio is sharp and clear.
+I don’t see any ‘soft’ scenes, just the usual rough look in sequences that involve an optical or two.
+Like the other two releases the audio is sharp and clear.
 It’s the best way to see this show, a far sight better than all the old pan-scan 16mm prints I once collected.
 When Peckinpah and Leavitt manage a beautiful desert exterior, Dundee achieves a kind of bleak grandeur.

 Disc One — ‘The Extended Version’ is really the full preview and foreign release cut of Dundee from 1965, with a choice of an Ampitheatrof or Caliendo music score.
 All three audio commentaries are here.
 The 2005 track with producer Nick Redman and Peckinpah biographers David Weddle, Garner Simmons and Paul Seydor is the one to listen to for a Peckinpah-centric approach.
 This group of experts mostly compare Dundee to the directors’ work that they find superior, but they do find reasons to like it.
 The commentary with me and Alan K. Rode is from the Viavision [Imprint] disc from last year.
 My solo track from the 2019 Explosive Media disc is the one that fully details the missing scenes, directly referencing the shooting script.
 The Peckinpah Files at the Academy of Motion Picture Arts and Sciences also yielded a bounty of information.